 Why do you love Swing dancing?

 Rusty: I love swing dancing for so many reasons.
 It is such a happy dance.
 It brings people together.
-It never stops being fun, challenging, interesting.
+It never stops being fun, challenging, and interesting.
 I love the music.
 I love the quick relay from physical contact to dance.
 Boy, that’s exciting!

 What did you do for a living before Swing dancing?